soura-b/GitForCOVID/README.md

 5. Issue Comment 4 > Medication plan
 6. Later issue comment > notes from care providers

+GitHub allows us to add (comments using templates](https://docs.github.com/en/communities/using-templates-to-encourage-useful-issues-and-pull-requests/about-issue-and-pull-request-templates).
+This feature can be used to ensure that users are prompted with enter appropriate data.

 ## Assignment > Users (Care Providers)
 1. Issues can be assigned to users (more on user management later).
 In this case, users = care providers.
 2. Issues can be assigned to multiple users at a time.
 GitHub allows up to 10 simultaneous assignees, which is sufficient to cover 3-shift operations with both medical and nursing staff.